Travelling from Podgorica to Split is a Journey – To Say the Least!

 Enjoy Your Journey from Podgorica to Split

 And there you have it – our journey from Podgorica to Split.
 In general, when it was broken up into chunks the trip was much more manageable.
 We’d recommend to do it more slowly if you have the opportunity!
-Plus, there are some beautiful towns to see along the way that are worth a stop and even a night’s stay.
+You might even consider planning your own Croatia road trip!
+There are some beautiful towns to see along the way that are worth a stop and even a night’s stay.
 If you have any questions about routes, feel free to get in touch!
 We’re happy to shoot around ideas with you about Balkan travel!

 As always, Happy Bus Waddlin’,